michel1991/ocp-java-11/annotations/md/USE_CASE_TO_DATA_TO_STORE.md

 price, and time the ticket is sold are likely to change frequently and should be part of the transactional information for the ticket.
 The seat assignment also changes for every ticket sold.

+## Let’s say you are managing animals at a veterinary hospital using a new software application.
+## Which metadata attributes would be best managed with an annotation?
+(Choose two.)
+* A. The number of animals that are checked at any given time
+* B. The maximum number of the animals the hospital can hold
+* C. The feeding schedule for each animal checked in
+* D. The name of every veterinarian in the building
+* E. Whether or not the hospital is capable of handling emergencies
+* F. The location of each animal within the hospital

+Annotations define metadata that generally do not change.
+Options B and E define metadata that would not likely change without major changes to the hospital.
+Options A, C, D, and F define attributes that would likely change numerous times throughout the day and would be better stored in a database or some other data structure.